 (d) Additional Representations.
 Section 3 of this Agreement is hereby amended by adding at the end thereof the following Subparagraphs (g), (h), (i), and (j):

-(g) Line of Business. (i) It has entered into this Agreement including, without limitation, any Credit Support Document to which it is a party and each Transaction, in conjunction with its line of business (including financial intermediation services) or the financing of its business; and (ii) with respect to Options, it is a producer, processor, commercial user of, or merchant handling, the commodity subject to the Transaction or the products or byproducts thereof, and is entering into each Option Transaction solely for purposes related to its business as such.
+(g) Line of Business.
+It has entered into this Agreement including, without limitation, any Credit Support Document to which it is a party and each Transaction, in conjunction with its line of business (including financial intermediation services) or the financing of its business

 (h) Eligible Swap Participant.
 It constitutes an "eligible swap participant" as such term is defined in Rule 35.1(b)(2) of the Commodity Futures Trading Commission, 17 C.F.R. § 35.1(b)(2) (1993).